2020 NCAA Division I FBS football season: Conference responses

 Among the Group of Five conferences, Conference USA announced on August 7 that it had approved an eight-game schedule with up to four non-conference games.
 The next day, however, the Mid-American Conference (MAC) announced the postponement of all fall sports for the 2020 season, including football.
 The conference stated that it would pursue attempts to play in spring 2021.
 With this decision, the MAC became the first FBS conference to cancel or postpone the football season.
 Commissioner Jon Steinbrecher stated that "there are simply too many unknowns to put our student-athletes into situations that are not clearly understood."
 The cancellation of non-conference games by the Power Five conferences—especially the Big Ten—was also expected to have a financial impact on its schools, with the Big Ten games alone expected to bring $11 million.

 In the wake of the decision, ESPN reported on August 9 that the commissioners of the Power Five conferences had held an emergency meeting to discuss possible options for fall sports, amid the worsening state of the pandemic in the United States.
 On August 10, the Mountain West Conference (MWC) followed the MAC as the second Group of Five conference to postpone fall sports indefinitely.
-Despite the postponement, Air Force will still contest the Commander-in-Chief's Trophy games against Navy and Army.
+Despite the postponement, Air Force would still contest the Commander-in-Chief's Trophy games against Navy and Army.

 On August 11, the Big Ten became the first Power Five conference to postpone fall sports, followed shortly thereafter by the Pac-12.
 The Nebraska Cornhuskers of the Big Ten disclosed an intent to attempt non-conference play in the fall, although the logistical aspects of such a move (including scheduling) and possible repercussions within the conference were unknown.
 Commissioner Kevin Warren confirmed that Nebraska could not do so as a member of the Big Ten.
 A major factor in the Big Ten's decision was cardiovascular complications from the virus, while the Pac-12 cited that rapid testing capabilities would be needed to resume play.